ctornau/latex/README.md

-# latex: Docker-Image based on Ubuntu Linux for creating LaTeX documents
+# latex: Docker-Image based on Ubuntu-Linux for creating LaTeX documents

 ## In General